Feature-10-Advantages-and-Disadvantages-of-Monoculture-Farming

 Less genetic crop diversity can also lead to increased pests and pesticide use.
 Pests tend to spread more rapidly on monoculture farms since they have their favorite food source for extended periods or year-round.
 As a result, they also tend to reproduce faster and more efficiently.

-Cereal crops, such as wheat and grains, tend to produce increasing pests, weeds, and fungi, requiring greater pesticide use to mitigate infestations.
+Cereal crops, such as wheat and grains, tend to increase pests, weeds, and fungi, requiring greater pesticide use to mitigate infestations.
 This typically leads to higher production costs and having to replace more crops.

 8. Exterminates Bee Colonies and Other Pollinators